MageMCU/MageMCU/README.md

 The ATmega16U2 chip on the Arduino Uno board acts as a bridge between the computer's USB port and the MCU serial port.
 - [Updating the Atmega8U2 and 16U2 on an Uno or Mega2560 Using DFU](https://docs.arduino.cc/retired/hacking/software/DFUProgramming8U2/)
+	- Note that updating this chip is rarely performed...
 - See datasheet (pdf file) for the Atmega16U2...

 ## Bootloader